webplatform/docs/concepts/programming/javascript/functions/index.md

 ==Function scope==

+Like Scheme, JavaScript has lexical scoping, meaning the scope of variables is restricted and determined by their placement.
+Additionally, in the case of JavaScript, only function definitions will create new scopes.
+The behavior of variables, therefore, may be determined by simply reading the code because the scope is entirely independent of the runtime (unlike dynamic scoping).

 Variables defined inside a function cannot be accessed from anywhere outside the function, because the variable is defined only in the scope of the function.
 However, a function can access all variables and functions defined inside the scope in which it is defined.
-In otherwords, a function defined in the global scope can access all variables defined in the global scope.
-A function defined inside another function can also access all variables defined in it's parent function and any other variable to which the parent function has access.
+In other words, a function defined in the global scope can only access variables defined in the global scope (i.e. global variables).
+A function defined inside another function can also access all variables defined in its parent function and any other variable to which the parent function has access.

  // The following variables are defined in the global scope var num1 = 20,